Kansas : Safety by City

 The Ellis County Historical Museum also has a Volga German Haus available for tours showing what life was like for a German pioneer in the 1800s.

-Fort Hayes State University is home to the Sternberg Museum of Natural History.
+Fort Hays State University is home to the Sternberg Museum of Natural History.

 It makes me laugh because, on my dual monitor display, there is a GIANT Sahara Sea Monster staring into my soul as I write this.

 That’s just one of the exhibits on display here, and the museum website says there are three million specimens showcasing life in this region dating back to the Ice Age.